dfelinto/blender-manual/animation/techs/lamp.rst

 and parent them to it.
 Give them an orange color (e.g. ``(1.0, 0.8, 0.4)``), a short :guilabel:`Distance` (**2.0**, but this depends on the size of your cave!), and an :guilabel:`Inverse Square` falloff.
-Also let them cast ray shadows (soft shadows, if you have enough computing power…).
+Also let them cast ray shadows (soft shadows, if you have enough computing power).

 Right click on the :guilabel:`Energy` parameter and :guilabel:`Insert Keyframe` to create an Fcurve, then open the graph editor to edit the keyframes.
 You can for example start at zero